MistyCommunity/Documentation/src/content/misty-ii/coding-misty/local-skill-tutorials.md

     }
 }
 ```
 ## External Requests

-In this tutorial, we write a skill that fetches an audio file from an external resource, saves the file to Misty, and plays it back through Misty's speakers.
-To do this, we use the `misty.SendExternalRequest()` method to send a `GET` request and download a sound from [soundbible.com](http://soundbible.com/).
+In this tutorial, we write a skill that fetches weather data from the [APIXU API](https://www.apixu.com/), parse the response, and prints the current weather condition to the developer console on the Skill Runner web page.

 ### Writing the Meta File

-Create a new `.json` meta file for this skill.
-Copy and paste the code from the example to fill out the parameters.
+Even though your skills run locally on Misty, they can still send requests to use external data from the internet.
+This sample skill fetches the current temperature of a designated city, then sends it back Misty to print through a debug message.
+To do this, you’ll need to use the `misty.SendExternalRequest()` command to send a GET request to the [APIXU API](https://www.apixu.com/) to obtain the data.

+To run this skill, you must first create an account with APIXU and generate a key to use with their API.
+You can [create an account with APIXU on their web page](https://www.apixu.com/signup.aspx).

+Once you have your API key from APIXU, you can set up the meta file for the skill.
+For this tutorial, we set the API key and the city to query as parameters in the JSON meta file.
+Create a new meta file for this skill, and copy the following to fill out the parameters.
+Replace the `key` string with your APIXU API key, and change the value of the `city` key to a city of your choosing.
 Save this file with the name `HelloWorld_ExternalRequest.json`.

 ```JSON
 {